Feijão Tropeiro Mineiro: A Culinary Journey Through Traditional Flavors of Brazil

 Step by step:

-- Cook the beans until they are tender but still firm.
-Drain and reserve.
+- Cook the beans until tender but still firm.
+Drain and set aside.

-- In a large pan, fry the bacon or bacon until it is golden and crispy.
-Remove excess fat, leaving just enough to sauté the next ingredients.
+- In a large pan, fry the bacon until golden brown and crispy.
+Drain off any excess fat, leaving just enough to sauté the next ingredients.

 - Add the onion and garlic to the fried bacon.
-Saute until they are golden and aromatic.
+Sauté until golden and aromatic.

 - Incorporation of Beans:

 - Add the cooked beans to the pan.
-Stir well so the beans absorb the flavors of the bacon, onion and garlic.
+Stir well so that the beans absorb the flavors of the bacon, onion, and garlic.

-- Mix the chopped boiled eggs into the beans.
+- Mix chopped hard-boiled eggs into the beans.
 They add a unique texture and extra flavor to the dish.

 - Add the cassava flour, stirring constantly to ensure even distribution.
 Continue cooking until the flour is lightly toasted.